BretStateham/AzureDay-ScenarioLabs/Labs/03-MigratingDBToSQLVM/HOL.md

 ﻿<a name="Title"></a>
-# Exporting an On-Premises Database to Windows Azure Storage #
+# Migrating an On-Premises SQL Server Database to a Windows Azure Virtual Machine with SQL Server #

 ---
 <a name="Overview"></a>